44mira/articles/Functors.md

 > Category theory is a general theory of mathematical structures and their relations.

-We've briefly brushed upon *category theory* back in `The Monoid`, and we'd like to keep it that way, only mere close encounters.
+We've briefly brushed upon *category theory* back in `The Monoid`, and we'd like to keep it that way, only close encounters.
 I will be referencing it here and there, but rest assured: you won't need to have a background in it to grasp whatever follows.

 However, there is no doubt that we have encountered *sets* before.